Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 How to apply

-You can apply for the Charity Worker Visa up to 3 months before you intend to start your temporary work in the UK.
+You can apply for the Charity Worker Visa for up to 3 months before starting your temporary work in the UK.
 You must apply for this visa online and can do so on the gov.uk website.

 You will be told which one you need to do when you apply.
-If you do need to go to a visa application centre, they might need to keep your passport and other documents whilst your Charity worker visa application is being processed.
+If you need to go to a visa application centre, they might need to keep your passport and other documents while your Charity Worker Visa application is being processed.

-As part of your Charity Worker Visa application, the Home Office will also expect each charity worker applying to submit a number of documents as well as a portfolio of supporting evidence to demonstrate that you are able to meet the visa requirements.
+As part of your Charity Worker Visa application, the Home Office will also expect each charity worker applying to submit a number of documents and a portfolio of supporting evidence to demonstrate that you can meet the visa requirements.

 The documents you will need for your Charity Worker Visa application include: